Hamas has its own disarmament vision as Gaza truce enters critical phase

 - list 2 of 2The Take: Who was Israel-backed Gaza militia leader Yasser Abu Shabab?

-He outlined ideas to sustain the fragile truce as phase one, involving prisoner and captive exchanges, comes to an end.
+He outlined ideas to sustain the fragile ceasefire – which Israel has relentlessly violated – as the first phase, involving prisoner and captive exchanges, comes to an end.

-Israel has not kept its end of the deal in allowing the free flow of humanitarian aid into besieged enclave, a violation all the more acute in its genocidal war on Gaza as hundreds of thousands of people in Gaza suffer the brunt of Strom Byron in makeshift tents for shelter.
+Israel has not kept its end of the deal in allowing the free flow of humanitarian aid into the besieged enclave, a violation all the more acute in its genocidal war on Gaza, as hundreds of thousands of people are suffering the brunt of Storm Byron with only makeshift tents for shelter.

-The more contentious second phase will address Israeli withdrawal, Palestinian disarmament, and the formal end of the war.
+The more contentious second phase of the ceasefire will address Israeli withdrawal, Palestinian disarmament and the formal end to the war.

-He told Al Jazeera’s Mawazin program that mediators were in dialogue with the US on Hamas’s approach to disarmament, but cautioned that surrendering weapons on the ground would be akin to “removing the soul” of the organization.
+Meshaal told Al Jazeera that mediators were in dialogue with the US on Hamas’s approach to disarmament, but cautioned that surrendering weapons on the ground would be akin to “removing the soul” of the organisation.

-Meshaal suggested moving to the second phase and adopting Hamas’s disarmament plan was plausible, saying the US would likely take a pragmatic approach and ensure Israel honours the deal.
-He added that it was Gaza which was facing a threat from Israel, and “not from Gaza, whose disarmament they demand.”
+He suggested moving to the second phase and adopting Hamas’s disarmament plan was plausible, saying the US would likely take a pragmatic approach and ensure Israel honours the deal.
+He added that it was Gaza which was facing a threat from Israel, and “not from Gaza, whose disarmament they demand”.

-Hamas was founded in the late 1980s during the First Intifada, a widespread Palestinian uprising against Israeli occupation in the West Bank and Gaza.
-Its armed wing, the Qassam Brigades, formed shortly after and has been central to the group’s identity, fighting Israeli forces since the early 1990s, while its political wing has governed Gaza since 2006.
+Hamas was founded in the late 1980s during the first Intifada, a widespread Palestinian uprising against Israeli occupation in the West Bank and Gaza.
+Its armed wing, the Qassam Brigades, was formed shortly afterwards and has been central to the group’s identity, fighting Israeli forces since the early 1990s.
+Hamas’s political wing has governed Gaza since 2007 after being elected in 2006.

-A key element of Trump’s phased peace plan, agreed in early October, calls for Hamas and other Palestinian armed groups to surrender their weapons to an international peacekeeping force, ending the group’s nearly two-decade rule over Gaza.
+A key element of Trump’s phased peace plan, agreed in early October, calls for Hamas and other Palestinian armed groups to surrender their weapons to an international peacekeeping force, ending the group’s nearly two-decade rule over the enclave.
 Senior Israeli officials have described it as a crucial war aim, warning that failure to achieve it could cause the truce to collapse.

-Though Israel has violated the agreement more than 700 times—killing 377 people—it has largely held, with Israel still occupying over half of the devastated Gaza Strip.
+Though Israel has violated the agreement more than 700 times – killing 377 people – the ceasefire has largely held, with Israel still occupying more than half of the devastated Gaza Strip.
 Over the course of Israel’s genocidal war, more than 70,000 Palestinians have been killed and more than 170,000 injured, according to records by Gaza health officials.

-Only one captive abducted during the Hamas-led attacks in southern Israel of October 2023 remains in Gaza, while hundreds of Palestinian prisoners, including the remains of some who died in Israeli detention, have been returned.
+The body of only one captive abducted during the Hamas-led attacks in southern Israel in October 2023 remains in Gaza, while hundreds of Palestinian prisoners, including the remains of some who died in Israeli detention, have been returned.
 Many of the returnees, including those who were deceased, have shown signs of torture, mutilation and execution, according to officials in Gaza.

-Mediators have emphasized the need for a coordinated effort as the ceasefire enters what Qatari Prime Minister Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani called a “critical moment.”
+Mediators have emphasised the need for a coordinated effort as the ceasefire enters what Qatari Prime Minister Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani called a “critical moment.”

-A US official confirmed to Al Jazeera that intense negotiations are underway to move to phase two, while Israeli Prime Minister Benjamin Netanyahu said the first phase is nearing completion.
+A US official confirmed to Al Jazeera that intense negotiations are under way to move to phase two, while Israeli Prime Minister Benjamin Netanyahu said the first phase is nearing completion.
 Netanyahu added that he wanted to “achieve the same results in the second stage”.

 The last ceasefire brokered by Trump earlier this year collapsed at the end of its first phase, after Israel abruptly violated the agreement and resumed military operations in Gaza, killing 400 people in the first day.